Marika-0/hxtf/README.md

 ---

 In the above example, "cpp_debug" and "cpp_optimized" are separate HxTF Targets for the same Haxe target.
-Each Test Run will save the result of its testing in a _&lt;target&gt;.cache_ file, with each passing Test Case separated by a newline.
+Each Test Run will save the result of its testing in a _&lt;target&gt;.cache_ file with each passing Test Case separated by a newline.
 Each cache is specific to its Target and referred to when compiling another Test Run for that Target.

 HxTF creates an _\_.hxml_ file specifying the main class and some other configuration information.
 This _\_.hxml_ file defines the following compiler flags: